Autom8edChaos/PocketTester/README.md

 - The use of Mocks in your tests
 - Creating independent, fast tests with always the same result
 - The application of the Mockito library

+## 5. The Icing on the Cake: Creating UI Tests
+This showcase shows the application of UI tests on PocketTester.
+It is the last showcase for a reason: It is recommended to implement the UI tests after the unit tests and integration tests are build for a feature.
+Now the team does have a better understanding of the application and all issues that could be found by the lower level tests are ironed out.
+The scope of the UI test is more clear and we can re-use code that was used for the other tests.
+However, you'll see that the tests in the UI tests are not completely UI driven.
+The first test, creating a new note, will enter a new note through the UI, but the test will check the existence of the note in the DataManager.
+The second test will first fetch the data from the DataManager, then click on the same test in the overview and compare the details to see if the detail screen is correctly implemented.
+By keeping the UI actions minimized, we get maintainable, stable and relative fast tests.

+In the NoteUITest shows:
+- The application of the AAA (Arrange, Act, Assert) pattern
+- The usage of Espresso patterns to interact with objects
+- The usage of Matchers to find the right type of objects and data
+- Tests that cleanup after themselves
+- The combined use of UI actions and non-UI actions for stable tests